cs1302uga/cs1302-ce11/README.md

 * Reference variables.
 * [`StringList.Node` API Documentation](http://cobweb.cs.uga.edu/~mec/cs1302/listadt-api/cs1302/listadt/StringList.Node.html)

+## Course-Specific Learning Outcomes

+* **LO1.d:** Use shell commands to compile new and existing software solutions that are organized into multi-level packages and have external dependencies.
+* **LO7.c:** (Partial) Use common abstract data types and structures, including lists, queues, arrays, and stacks in solving typical problems.
+Generate user-facing API documentation for a software solution.

 ## Questions

 In your notes, clearly answer the following questions.
 These instructions assume that you are